BlogCategoriesCompareAbout

 GPU Acceleration Setup

 NVIDIA GPUs dramatically improve performance through CUDA acceleration.
-A mid-range RTX 4060 can run Llama 3.2:8B at 50+ tokens per second, while CPU-only inference manages 5-10 tokens per second.
+A mid-range RTX 4060 runs Llama 3.2:8B at 50+ tokens per second while CPU-only inference manages 5-10 tokens per second.

 Apple Silicon Macs (M1/M2/M3) provide excellent efficiency for smaller models.
-The unified memory architecture lets you run larger models than traditional GPU setups with similar VRAM.
+The unified memory architecture runs larger models than traditional GPU setups with similar VRAM.

 AMD GPU support exists but requires additional configuration.
 NVIDIA remains the most straightforward option for Windows users seeking maximum performance.